 Dressage, often described as the ballet of horse sports, showcases the grace, agility, and partnership between horse and rider.
 However, beneath the surface of this elegant display lies a more complex and troubling reality.
 The rigorous and welfare affecting training regimes, the immense physical demands placed on horses, and the pressures of high-stakes competition often compromise the well-being of these beautiful animals.
-Horses, are sentient beings with a profound capacity for feeling and perception.
-Yet, in the pursuit of perfection and victory, their welfare is frequently overshadowed by the demands of performance.

 The intense training routines required to achieve the high standards of dressage can lead to physical and psychological stress for the horses.
 Prolonged and repetitive exercises can cause chronic injuries, while the mental strain of constant training and competition can result in behavioural issues, anxiety, and even depression.